VNthcong520712/Radxa_Rock5c-Camera-car/README.md

 # Radxa_Rock5c-Camera-car
 ### Radxa Rock 5C
 You can read [here](https://radxa.com/products/rock5/5c/#documentation).
-This is a cheap SBC that can run AI task with 6 TOPS NPU (using rknn).
+This is a cheap SBC that can run AI task with 6 TOPs NPU (using rknn).
 You can follow the document to setup and run by your self.
 ### RadCar
 This is the source code for RadCar, the basis for the RadCar autonomous vehicle.
 I want to build my own AI car.
 ## Table of content: